NEW: German, French leaders lay flowers at Paris victims' memorial

 Much of the metro reopened Wednesday, though two lines remained closed.

-Sources in France close to the investigation believe Abdeslam could not have survived so long on the run without help, which might involve a support network in Belgium.
-They say extensive raids in Belgium on Sunday and Monday
+Sources in France close to the ongoing investigation believe Abdeslam could not have survived so long on the run without help, and that a support network in Belgium might be what’s helping him avoid capture.
+They say that extensive raids in Belgium on Sunday and Monday, in which 21 people were detained in several locations, targeted individuals suspected of a role in the network that organized the attacks.

 The suicide vest